Home Get Involved Westminster 100 Club

 The difference your support will make

 Together, the St Andrew's - Westminster 100 Club can raise more than £50,000 annually.
-Invaluable funds to help 100 of its 700 members each year to not only 'stay out of trouble' but learn vital skills and experience opportunities to develop self-confidence, respect for others and build their abilities to contribute to society as good citizens.
-Every penny you raise will help fund our youth workers and youth programmes.
+Invaluable funds to help 100 of its more than 500 members each year to not only 'stay out of trouble' but learn vital skills and experience opportunities to develop self-confidence, respect for others and build their abilities to contribute to society as good citizens.
+Every penny you raise will help fund our work of enriching young lives.

 Why your support is vital